 Drive 33 miles • 39 minutes

 A visit to Cape May will take you back in time to the Victorian age, where houses were stately and colorful, and front porches were expansive.
-Enjoy an architectural tour of one of the best preserved towns in the nation, with more than 1,200 buildings from this bygone era located within the city’s historic district.
+Enjoy an architectural tour of one of the best-preserved towns in the nation, with more than 1,200 buildings from this bygone era located within the city’s historic district.
 Then explore the numerous salt marshes within the Cape May National Wildlife Refuge on a paddleboard or by kayak.
 Egrets, ibis, osprey and gulls call this place home and love to entertain visitors along its tranquil waterways.
+Cape May’s best beach is at Cape May Point State Park, two miles south of town, where a pristine ribbon of white sand is unblemished by commercialism, and whales can be spotted off the coast from May to December.
+The park’s diverse ecosystems can be accessed along three miles of trails.